-If you are a voice actor who makes any substantial portion of your income from Voice123 or Voices.com, it’s time for you to get on Fiverr.
+If you are a voice actor who makes any substantial portion of your income from online casting such as Voice123 or Voices.com, it’s time for you to get on Fiverr.

 Buried the lede there, didn’t I?

-These changes are only the very beginnings of an evolution of both of these platforms to become larger multi-service marketplaces based off of the Fiverr model.
+These changes are only the very beginnings of the evolution of both of these platforms to become larger multi-service marketplaces based on the Fiverr model.